 Barcelona: Castell de Santa Florentina

 This 11th century Medieval castle located outside Barcelona doubled as House Tarly’s home castle, Horn Hill.
+It’s one of the best Castles in Spain.
 Believe it or not, someone is the owner of this amazing property.
 Castell de Santa Florentina is open to the public on Saturdays and some Sundays.
 Otherwise, you may need an appointment to visit!

 Guadalajara: Castillo de Zafra